-All students participate in Intra-school House sport and Inter-school sport.
-Training and coaching are provided.
-A Learn to Swim program is also provided.
+All students participate in intra-school House sport and interschool sport with provided training and coaching for each student.
+The Learn to Swim Program is also provided.

 Leadership development is part of the program for all students, and leadership training is provided for those who take advantage of the vast opportunities for leadership provided at Haileybury.
 Leadership opportunities are available at all levels of schooling and all students are encouraged to participate.

-In the senior years, Haileybury has a vast number of leadership roles in which students can apply, whether it be captains of sports, clubs or houses, the Student Representative Council (SRC) or School Captain in Year 12.
+In the senior years, Haileybury has a vast number of leadership roles for which students can apply, whether it is captains of sports, clubs or Houses, the Student Representative Council (SRC) or School Captains in Year 12.

 Students from Year 5 are involved in debating, public speaking, chess and competitions such as Tournament of Minds, Future Problem Solving and the Human Powered Vehicle.
-There are specific academic extension activities, which are enhanced by a special Classics program and various academic clubs.
+There are specific academic extension activities, which are enhanced by the special Classics Program and various academic clubs.

 Social justice is a cornerstone of the Haileybury Program.
 For students it creates awareness of their community, as well as their own self-worth.
 We all benefit from living in a just society—one that supports the law and human rights, where each individual is valued as an equal member of that society.
-Students support over 40 charities through fundraising and a commitment of time and effort.

-The Instrumental Program lies at the heart of music at Haileybury.
-Individual and group tuition is offered in all the orchestral instruments, piano, pipe organ, voice and guitar.
-Each campus boasts an orchestra and concert band, and a range of choirs and smaller ensembles.
+An exceptional Instrumental Program underpins Music at Haileybury.
+We offer individual and group tuition in all orchestral elements, including piano, pipe organ, voice and guitar as well as the bagpipes.
+Each campus boasts an orchestra, concert band, and a range of choirs and smaller ensembles.

-In Year 2, students are divided into small groups to learn violin, viola, cello or double bass.
-Once they reach Senior School, students may include music as part of their VCE Program and broaden their experience through a number of performances and concerts.
+In Year 2, students learn violin, viola, cello or double bass in small groups.
+In Senior School, they may choose Music as part of their VCE Program and broaden their experience through performances and concerts.

-Students learn to foster critical skills and an understanding of aesthetics.
-They also develop an appreciation of the nature of visual thinking, cultural change and the importance of art and design in a multicultural society.
-The interface of art and technology is a key aspect of the School's program.
+Art is integral to a complete education.
+Our Visual Arts students learn to foster critical skills and an understanding of aesthetics, while developing an appreciation of visual thinking, cultural change and the importance of art and design in a multicultural society.